tc39/notes/meetings/2023-05/may-16.md

 ## Decorator Metadata for Stage 3

-Presenter: Chris Hewell Garrett (CHG)
+Presenter: Kristen Hewell Garrett (KHG)

 - [proposal](https://github.com/pzuraq/ecma262/pull/10)
 - [slides](https://slides.com/pzuraq/decorator-metadata-for-stage-3)

-CHG: Decorator metadata, last time we talked about the design, and we kind of came to consensus of the overall design.
+KHG: Decorator metadata, last time we talked about the design, and we kind of came to consensus of the overall design.
 And we updated the spec and everything and so yeah we are proposing for stage 3.
 And so a refresher and why metadata is useful and there are a lot of cases that use it: *ORM’s and so we have meta-data and what type of columns are being – what types they are and constraints are and et cetera.
 And runs on type information, and routing type*`reflect.metadata` is the single most-used decorator library and so it has this valuable capability.

-CHG: How it used to work, a quick refresher: in legacy TypeScript decorator the class is the first parameter.
+KHG: How it used to work, a quick refresher: in legacy TypeScript decorator the class is the first parameter.
 So they could assign metadata to the class and add it to a WeakMap, and there is any number of ways they can key into that metadata.
 Decorators in the current proposal do not have this capability and they never receive the class so there is no way to do that publicly expose metadata and proposal is a shared metadata object and when we are decorating the class the decorators will receive this object on the context, and it is just a plain JavaScript object and we can use it to assign values and use it in a key in a weak map, and passes to all decorators and get assigned to `Symbol.metadata` on the class itself.

-CHG: So, yeah.
+KHG: So, yeah.
 I will say in review, just before the plenary there were some issues raised with the current spec and the first one was that some so decorators context object does inherent from parent class data object and this will lead to it eventually – something is inheriting and we want it to make a null – no okay, so it is inheriting from class from the `Symbol.metadata` from the simple class and that will come from the `Symbol.metadata` function and that cease like a bad thing if someone replaces that and people could inject metadata into everything and the proposed solution were to have it be define `Symbol.metadata` function to be non-configurable null, or we don’t inherit the superclass is function itself.

-CHG: The other issue that was brought up and the other one the spec currently just blanket assign `Symbol.metadata` for every class.
+KHG: The other issue that was brought up and the other one the spec currently just blanket assign `Symbol.metadata` for every class.
 And that was not my initial intention and I did intend for it to only be assigned on classes that are decorated and that was my review after the last implementation.
 So I would need to make that change.
 So happy to withhold stage 3 based on those.

 KG: It is important not to add metadata by classes by swapping out `Symbol.metadata` on Function.prototype.
 So for our solution to that problem, I don’t have a strong opinion about which way to go, and I lean towards making the get conditional.
 But the thing said in the presentation was not what was proposed in the issue.
 The thing said in the presentation was to the get if the superclass is function.prototype.
 But the proposed thing or at least I think the proposed thing was to only do – only make the metadata object be derived when the class itself is derived, which is syntax.
 You can syntatically extend function and you do want the get to occur in that case.
 I would say the metadata object is derived based on whether the syntax is derived.

-CHG : One issue with that if we combine that with the other change where the only decorated classes get metadata assigned at all, um, then the idea is that if you have like class A which has metadata and class B which does not have metadata and class C has metadata, and so class C would inherit from class A metadata.
+KHG: One issue with that if we combine that with the other change where the only decorated classes get metadata assigned at all, um, then the idea is that if you have like class A which has metadata and class B which does not have metadata and class C has metadata, and so class C would inherit from class A metadata.
 And then up the chain of the prototype.
 So define it as non-configurable and not enable null, that is not an issue because that will be just be null.

 KG: That makes sense and in that case, I like that option.
 I would also want to make the get conditional even though it does not solve the problem.
 It just seems silly to do the get in the case of nonderived classes.
 But we should also have nonconfigurable nonwriteable null Symbol.metadata on Function.prototype.

-CHG: That is an optimization we should put in there.
+KHG: That is an optimization we should put in there.

 SYG: I zoned out why it is non-sufficient.

-CHG: the idea is that say you have class A, class B which extends to class C which extends B, and class A has metadata, and class C has metadata and class B does not and intermediary class does not and update is that class D would not get a single metadata object and class C and its metadata would inherent from class A metadata directly and we would do that on doing a get about the superclass to get that property which is inherited, `Symbol.metadata`, and it would get the metadata object from class A. And then it would inherit from class A. So, you know if class A did not have metadata, it would then skip class A and get a function that prototype again.
+KHG: the idea is that say you have class A, class B which extends to class C which extends B, and class A has metadata, and class C has metadata and class B does not and intermediary class does not and update is that class D would not get a single metadata object and class C and its metadata would inherent from class A metadata directly and we would do that on doing a get about the superclass to get that property which is inherited, `Symbol.metadata`, and it would get the metadata object from class A. And then it would inherit from class A. So, you know if class A did not have metadata, it would then skip class A and get a function that prototype again.
 So you know, that case where we would need the prototype that could not be changed.

 SYG: I had understood that if it was tactically extending it would get the metadata, and if it was not extending, it would not get the metadata

-CHG: even if it is syntactically extending it could still get the metadata on function of that prototype because it is going to get it in the superclass and it is going to call get and go through a normal process.
+KHG: even if it is syntactically extending it could still get the metadata on function of that prototype because it is going to get it in the superclass and it is going to call get and go through a normal process.

 SYG: Oh yes, yes, I understand.
 Thank you.

 JHD: My queue item says only decorated classes that assigned metadata get the symbol, but it was pointed out in Matrix that that would violate previous implementer constraints here that the shape of the class would be determined based on syntax.
 But then that always means that classes that are currently decorated would suddenly start acquiring metadata as this feature gets shipped, and as we add new protocols we add them to the tree.
 And so maybe there is no other way to do it.
 It struck me as strange that everyone would get the burden of metadata even if an application is not using metadata at all for example.

-CHG: So the constraints from implementers I think is more that we need to be able to tell the shape of the class from the syntax.
+KHG: So the constraints from implementers I think is more that we need to be able to tell the shape of the class from the syntax.
 Right?
 So if we added decoration to a class and that will result in always having `Symbol.metadata` then we can tell what the shape of the class would be from it is syntax and we can tell it get some of that metadata on the instance at that Point because there is a decorator.
 What they are opposed to is “maybe the decorator will create metadata, and maybe that will create Symbol.metadata, and so I think –

 JHD: That is what my queue item proposed and the Matrix comment made me realize that would not work for that reason.
 To preserve the static shape, we would have to add another keyword like `accessor` syntactically for metadata.

-CHG: We would also need to change the API as we agreed on previously because this metadata objects just exists, passed to the decorators.
+KHG: We would also need to change the API as we agreed on previously because this metadata objects just exists, passed to the decorators.
 And if you don’t use it will still get defined on the `Symbol.metadata` and we previously talked about having admin.metadata which is a function and there was a security issue with that.
 And yeah, I do think this API is both intuitive and does tend to work.
 And I also not super concerned with the the cost of adding that because it is just one object on class definitions.
 And if it were like an objects on every single instance, I would just be concerned but they are just on the definitions themselves and typically, and unless you are dynamically defining classes, it is 0 tens of thousands.

 JHD: I have one other question then - the `Symbol.metadata` object on a decorated base class, what is its prototype?

-CHG: The object inherits its prototype is superclass, oh on a base class?
+KHG: The object inherits its prototype is superclass, oh on a base class?
 It would be `null`.

 SYG: Backing up what Chris is saying: our requirement is that the object shape be determinable statically, and things that look declaratively will look declaratively with respect to shape, and adding to `Symbol.metadata` to classes that have decorators still meets that constraint.
 So I’m not excited about adding extra properties on every decorated class, but if it is just classes, in that instance like Chris was saying that would be okay.

 KG: We talked about a lot of stuff, and I want to recap, since it sounded like we were on the same page about a solution.
 Just to confirm: the idea is that there is no symbol.metadata property created on any class that does not have a decorator, and for any derived class that does have a decorator, during class creation the metadata property is looked up on the parent class and whatever value you get is used for the `Symbol.metadata` object for the derived class.
 And in addition, there will be a non-configurable and nonwritable null `Symbol.metadata` property on Function.prototype to avoid this problem where you have a base class without decorators and derived class with decorators.
 Is that an accurate summary?

-CHG: Yes.
+KHG: Yes.

 KG: I am happy with that state of things.
 It does require a couple of small tweaks to the spec text but I think we can do that readily.

-CHG: only tricky part is getting like figuring out how to whether a decorator exist on that class and answering that question on the spec, and I should figure that out pretty quickly.
+KHG: only tricky part is getting like figuring out how to whether a decorator exist on that class and answering that question on the spec, and I should figure that out pretty quickly.

 MHG: So consensus?
 Anyone?
 Does anyone oppose to consensus before changes or are we okay moving to stage 3 conditional on these changes?

 KG: I would be happier if we can come back tomorrow with spec text and ask for consensus then.
 I think it would be pretty straightforward.
 We have a little bit of extra time, it is only Tuesday, and I would be happier to have all of the boxes checked first.

-CHG: cool okay that sounds good.
+KHG: cool okay that sounds good.
 And I will get it done by Thursday for the committee to review.
 Thanks everyone.

 ### Summary of Key Points